Dhivehi Rayyithunge Party

-DRP has the third largest number of members among all political parties in the Maldives.
+In early 2023, the Elections Commission (EC) issued a decision to dissolve the DRP, as the party failed to maintain a minimum of 3,000 members as mandated by law.

 History

-Maumoon Abdul Gayyoom (2005–2010)
+Maumoon Abdul Gayoom (2005–2010)

-On 2 June 2005, the nation’s 50-member parliament voted unanimously to allow and operate political parties in the Maldives.
-DRP subsequently submitted its registration on 21 July 2005 and was the second registered political party in the second republic of the Maldives.
+On 2 June 2005, the nation's 50-member parliament voted unanimously to allow and operate political parties in the Maldives.
+DRP subsequently submitted its registration on 21 July 2005 and was the second registered political party in the Second Republic of Maldives.